Burt Gillett: Career

 In 1929, Gillett joined the Walt Disney Studio where he started out primarily working on Mickey Mouse cartoon shorts.
 At this point, Ub Iwerks was the only experienced animator on staff.
 Walt Disney visited New York City with the goal of hiring more experienced staff.
 The first notable animator hired this way was Ben Sharpsteen, a veteran of the Fleischer Studios.
 A visit by Disney to the studio of Pat Sullivan resulted in Disney hiring Gillett, the second New York animator to be hired.
 He started working for Disney in April, 1929.

 The move of the two New Yorkers to the studio coincided with a significant change in the way the staff functioned.
 Up to 1929, Walt Disney had been the de facto director of most of the studio's films, but now he was pulling back and installing new directors.
 Gillett soon moved into the "music room" (the director's office).
 The division of responsibilities between them was still, however, informal and somewhat unclear.
 Disney did not hesitate to intervene and criticize Gillett in front of fellow staff members.

 By the Summer of 1929, Iwerks and Gillett were the primary directors of the studio.
-Iwerks was directing the Silly Symphonies shorts, and Gillett the Mickey Mouse ones, beginning with Wild Waves.
-The involvement of Disney himself in production details declined.
+Iwerks was directing the Silly Symphonies shorts, and Gillett the Mickey Mouse ones, beginning with Wild Waves; the Gillett-directed Mickey shorts The Chain Gang and The Picnic, released the following year, marked the earliest appearances of Pluto.
+The involvement of Disney himself in production details declined during this period.
 In 1930, Gillett directed Cannibal Capers, the first of 15 Silly Symphonies shorts to his credit.
-These included two Academy Award winners (Flowers and Trees and The Three Little Pigs), and also featured important firsts such as the introduction of the Pluto character and the first animated short to be produced in full-color three-strip Technicolor.
+These included the Academy Award winners Flowers and Trees and The Three Little Pigs, the former the earliest Disney short to employ Technicolor and the latter one of the most successful animated shorts of the 1930s.